Improving GAN Equilibrium by Raising Spatial Awareness: Abstract

 \section{Abstract}

 The success of Generative Adversarial Networks (GANs) is largely built upon the adversarial training between a generator ($G$) and a discriminator ($D$).
 They are expected to reach a certain equilibrium where $D$ cannot distinguish the generated images from the real ones.
-However, in practice it is difficult to achieve such an equilibrium in GAN training, instead, $D$ almost always surpasses $G$.
-We attribute this phenomenon to the information asymmetry between $D$ and $G$.
-Specifically, we observe that $D$ learns its own visual attention when determining whether an image is real or fake, but $G$ has no explicit clue on which regions to focus on for a particular synthesis.
+However, such an equilibrium is rarely achieved in practical GAN training, instead, $D$ almost always surpasses $G$.
+We attribute one of its sources to the information asymmetry between $D$ and $G$.
+We observe that $D$ learns its own visual attention when determining whether an image is real or fake, but $G$ has no explicit clue on which regions to focus on for a particular synthesis.
 To alleviate the issue of $D$ dominating the competition in GANs, we aim to raise the spatial awareness of $G$.
 Randomly sampled multi-level heatmaps are encoded into the intermediate layers of $G$ as an inductive bias.
 Thus $G$ can purposefully improve the synthesis of certain image regions.
 We further propose to align the spatial awareness of $G$ with the attention map induced from $D$.
 Through this way we effectively lessen the information gap between $D$ and $G$.
 Extensive results show that our method pushes the two-player game in GANs closer to the equilibrium, leading to a better synthesis performance.
 As a byproduct, the introduced spatial awareness facilitates interactive editing over the output synthesis.
-Demo video and more results are at \url{https://genforce.github.io/eqgan/}.
+Demo video and code are available at \url{https://genforce.github.io/eqgan-sa/}.